protickr/git-notebook/chapters/staging_committing_pushing.md

 > as a tree

-##Push commit to remote repo
+## Push commit to remote repo
 >first take a pull then push
 >`$ git pull origin branch`
 >`$ git push origin branch`
 >or
 > `$ git pull`
 > `$ git push`
-> if remote upstream branch is already set.
+> if remote upstream branch is already set or set upstream branch first.

 [Index][index]